Petersen cores and the oddness of cubic graphs: Structure of cores and oddness

 A vertex $v$ of $G$ is called a bad vertex if $v$ is incident with two uncovered edges.
 Clearly, $G$ has precisely $2|E_3|$ many bad vertices.
-Since every vertex of $Y_0$ is a bad vertex, $Y_0$ has at least $3|Y_0|_c$ bad vertices.
-Let $T$ be any odd component of $Y_i$.
-Since $T$ is an odd circuit and every edge of $T$ is either uncovered or from $E_{(2,3)}$, $T$ has at least one pair of adjacent uncovered edges.
-It follows that $T$ has at least one bad vertex.
-Hence, $Y_i$ has at least $|Y_i|_{odd}$ bad vertices.
+Since every vertex of $Y_0$ is a bad vertex, $Y_0$ has at least $3|Y_0|_{odd}$ bad vertices.
+Let $T$ be any odd component of $Y_1$.
+Since $T$ is an odd circuit and every edge of $T$ is either uncovered or from $E_{(2,3)}$, it follows that $T$ has at least one pair of adjacent uncovered edges.
+Hence, $T$ has at least one bad vertex.
+Thus, $Y_1$ has at least $|Y_1|_{odd}$ bad vertices.
+Similarly, for each $j\in \{2,3\}$, $Y_j$ has at least $|Y_j|_{odd}$ bad vertices.
 Since $Y_0,Y_1,Y_2,Y_3$ are pairwise disjoint subgraph of $G$, it follows that $Y_0,Y_1,Y_2,Y_3$ have at most $2|E_3|$ bad vertices in total.
 Thus,

 By combining inequalities (1),(2),(3) and the equality $\sum_{i=1}^3|E_2\cap M_i|=2|E_2|$, we conclude that $\sum_{i=1}^3|\overline{M_i}|_{odd}\leq 2|E_2|+2|E_3|$.
 By Lemma \ref{k_core} we have $k=|E_2|+2|E_3|$ and therefore,